Computer Modelling Group (TSE:CMG) Price Target Raised to C$13.00

-Computer Modelling Group (TSE:CMG – Free Report) had its target price lifted by Acumen Capital from C$12.00 to C$13.00 in a report released on Friday morning, BayStreet.CA reports.
-Acumen Capital currently has a buy rating on the stock.
+Computer Modelling Group (TSE:CMG – Free Report) had its price target increased by Echelon Wealth Partners from C$11.50 to C$13.00 in a research report report published on Friday morning, BayStreet.CA reports.
+Echelon Wealth Partners currently has a buy rating on the stock.
+Echelon Wealth Partners also issued estimates for Computer Modelling Group’s Q1 2025 earnings at $0.06 EPS, Q2 2025 earnings at $0.09 EPS, Q3 2025 earnings at $0.10 EPS, Q4 2025 earnings at $0.10 EPS and FY2026 earnings at $0.42 EPS.

-CMG has been the subject of a number of other reports.
-Canaccord Genuity Group raised their price target on Computer Modelling Group from C$11.00 to C$12.00 and gave the stock a buy rating in a research note on Friday.
-National Bankshares set a C$12.50 price objective on Computer Modelling Group and gave the company an outperform rating in a report on Thursday, January 25th.
-Finally, Barclays boosted their target price on Computer Modelling Group from C$8.00 to C$9.00 and gave the stock an underweight rating in a report on Tuesday, February 20th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Computer Modelling Group has an average rating of Moderate Buy and a consensus price target of C$11.75.
+CMG has been the topic of several other reports.
+Canaccord Genuity Group upped their price target on shares of Computer Modelling Group from C$11.00 to C$12.00 and gave the company a buy rating in a report on Friday.
+National Bankshares set a C$12.50 target price on Computer Modelling Group and gave the stock an outperform rating in a research report on Thursday, January 25th.
+Barclays upped their price target on Computer Modelling Group from C$8.00 to C$9.00 and gave the company an underweight rating in a research report on Tuesday, February 20th.
+Finally, Acumen Capital increased their target price on shares of Computer Modelling Group from C$12.00 to C$13.00 and gave the stock a buy rating in a report on Friday.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and six have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Computer Modelling Group has a consensus rating of Moderate Buy and an average target price of C$11.75.

 Computer Modelling Group Price Performance